Artten Foundation fosters

 We tackle patterns of exclusion, structural barriers, and unequal power relations.
 Our approach involves unique strategies to empower women and youths on a global scale.
 Through education, collaboration, and exhibitions, we aim to foster a more equitable and inclusive society.

-Our projects
+Weaving projects

 The project united women from Belarus and Turkey.